Contexter/Ensemble-Service/README.md

 For each script, explicitly define the input and output paths relative to the `/service` root directory, and include these details in the GPT prompts.

-1. **Directory Structure**
+1. **Directory Structure and Initial FastAPI Setup**

    - **Functional Prompt**:

      ```
      Generate a script named `create_directory_structure.py` that will be placed in `/service/scripts/`.
-This script creates the necessary directories for the FountainAI Ensemble Service relative to the `/service` root directory, including:
+This script creates the necessary directories and initial files for the FountainAI Ensemble Service relative to the `/service` root directory, including:

+     **Directories:**

      - `/service/app/`
      - `/service/app/api/routes/`